Rethinking Prospect Theory for LLMs: Revealing the Instability of Decision-Making under Epistemic Uncertainty: Results and Findings

-For decision-making under exact probability, we obtain different result compared with previous works by \citet{Jia2024DMFrame} and \citet{Liu2025EandARisk}.
-The key parameter values we obtained are shown in Table \ref{tab: pt-parameters}, and more detail can be found in Appendix \ref{app:detail-results}.
+For decision-making under exact probability, we first estimate Prospect Theory parameters using the numerical lottery settings as the baseline condition.
+The parameter values are shown in Table~\ref{tab:pt-parameters}, with additional details provided in Appendix~\ref{app:detail-results}.

-\paragraph{Not all LLMs decision-making choices can be explained by Prospect Theory.} Following human econometric model regression standards, we consider a MAE score $>$ 0.20 means regression result not reliable, and a McFadden pseudo-$R^2$ score $<$ 0.10 means using PT may be meaningless. \cite{mcfadden1977} \textit{Llama-3.1-8B-Instruct} and \textit{Qwen2.5-14B-Instruct} have too high MAE and too low $R^2$, which indicates they do not fit into Prospect Theory well.

-\paragraph{LLMs are consistent and show human-like risk preference, but not consistent and show significantly lower loss aversion than human.} All models show some extent of risk aversion $\sigma$ between 0.4 and 0.6 (a bit lower than human), but they are not consistent in $\lambda$ value and all significantly lower than human.
-Moreover, some models are more sensitive to loss ($\lambda > 1$), while others seems more sensitive to gain($\lambda < 1$). \textit{Llama-3.1-8B-Instruct} and \textit{Qwen2.5-7B-Instruct} have unusual boundary $\lambda$ values, which implies they have an irregular choice pattern.

-\paragraph{Majority of LLMs show human-like probability distortion.} We observe that the majority of human-like probability weighting in LLMs, which is overweighting small probabilities and underweighting large probabilities.
-This is the opposite result given by \cite{Jia2024DMFrame}.